stevekerrick/GraphqlToTsql/docs/documentation.md

 IsNullable.No
 ```

-### Func<string, string> templateFunc (Optional)
+### Func<string, string> templateFunc (Required)

-Template function to generate an SQL expression for the field.
+Template function to generate a SQL expression for the field.
-The function has a single argument, to pass in the table alias
+The function has a single argument, representing the table alias
 `GraphqlToTsql` has assigned to the entity's table.

 This is one of the most flexible capabilities in `GraphqlToTsql`,
-and is important so that you can expose your data in ways that
+and allows you to expose your data in ways that
 don't need to match the physical database schema.

-Some examples will hopefully make it clear.
+Hopefully some examples will help make it clear. :-)

 #### TemplateFunc example 1: TotalQuantity

-Let's calculate the `TotalQuantity` for orders.
+Let's calculate the `TotalQuantity` for an order.
 The mapping looks
 like this.

 ```csharp